olivermrbl/admin-extended-example/README.md

 </h1>

 <p align="center">
-  An example showcasing how to extend Medusa Admin using [Gatsby's Component shadowing](https://www.gatsbyjs.com/blog/2019-04-29-component-shadowing)
+  An example showcasing how to extend Medusa Admin using <a href="https://www.gatsbyjs.com/blog/2019-04-29-component-shadowing">Gatsby's Component shadowing</a>
 </p>